Austin Herink: Professional career

 After completing his collegiate career, Herink began to prepare for the possibility of playing in the NFL.
 However, he went undrafted and unsigned.
 He then signed with the Vienna Vikings for the spring 2019 season.
 Herink was the quarterback and assistant passing game coordinator for the Vienna Vikings, a pro football club in Vienna, Austria.
 He led the team to a second-place finish in both the Austrian Football League and the European Football League.
 Statistically, Herink finished the Austrian Football League season ranked 2nd in passing yards, 4th in TD passes and 4th in passer rating.

 Coaching career

-Herink was named the Director of Player Personnel/Data Analytics at his alma mater, East Tennessee State, in 2019.
+Herink was named an Offensive Quality Control Coach at his alma mater, East Tennessee State, in 2019.
 With the Buccaneers, he assisted Head Coach Randy Sanders and the offensive coaching staff with game planning, while also instructing quarterbacks on proper mechanics, game planning and scheme knowledge.
 Herink also helped coordinate unofficial and official recruiting visits.
 In 2021, Herink was Associate Director of Football Operations.
 Herink assists with all facets of the day-to-day operations of the football program, including serving as a liaison with other units within the athletic department, assisting with budgets, team travel, and summer camps and clinics.